tud-hri/joan/docs/index.md

 # JOAN documentation

 Welcome to the JOAN human-automated vehicle interaction simulator documentation!
-This documentation should get you up and running with JOAN and [CARLA](http://carla.org).
+This documentation should get you up and running with JOAN and [CARLA](http://carla.org){target="_blank"}.

 JOAN is a software framework that builds upon CARLA, a simulator made to study automated driving, by making CARLA also useful for human-in-the-loop experiments of human drivers and other road users interacting with automated vehicles.

 Among others, we build JOAN to enable you to

-- Quickly set up (human-in-the-loop) experiments,
+- Quickly set up (human-in-the-loop) experiments
-- Define traffic scenarios,
+- Define traffic scenarios
-- Log data, and
+- Log data
-- Implement haptic driver-automated vehicle interaction.
+- Implement haptic driver-automated vehicle interaction

 Have fun!

 !!!
 Note
     For students at TU Delft, please start reading __[Setup JOAN on a TUD computer](setup-on-tud-shared-hardware.md)__

-JOAN is developed by members of the [Human-Robot Interaction group](https://delfthapticslab.nl) at Cognitive Robotics of Delft University of Technology.
+JOAN is developed by members of the [Human-Robot Interaction group](https://delfthapticslab.nl){target="_blank"} at Cognitive Robotics of Delft University of Technology.

 Below a video of some of the capabilities of JOAN is shown, one of the main software components of the Symbiotic Driving Demonstrator was JOAN :)!